kalessil/phpinspectionsea/docs/probable-bugs.md

 $instance = new TestClass(); // perfectly valid since php itself is not case sensitive for classnames

 $container->get(TestClass::class);
-// TestClass::class expands to FirstNamespace\Testclass which is not registered in the $conainer
+// TestClass::class expands to FirstNamespace\Testclass which is not registered in the $container
 ```
 Discussion on Twitter: https://twitter.com/benjamincremer/status/872695045757038593
 Demo: https://3v4l.org/9uBKU